Louisa Remedios, Chair, University of Melbourne

 Nadia D’Alton, University College Dublin

-Nadia is in charge of leading the Programme Office which provides the primary mechanism for the provision of administrative support to academic programmes and is the primary point of contact for students within the School of medicine.
+Nadia has recently been appointed Director of Strategic Initiatives – Sustainable Development Goals in the College of Health and Agricultural Sciences.
 She has extensive experience in Health Sciences Education, with strong student experience focus.
-Nadia represents the School of Medicine in a number of Committees of UCD and is also a member of the European Association for International Educators and sits on the Access and Inclusion Expert Community Group within the EAIE which is concerned with achieving the equal participation of students and staff with disabilities in all aspects of higher education, especially international mobility.
-She has been a member of the U21 HSG Sustainable Development Goals strategic group for the past 5 years.
+Nadia represents the College in a number of Committees of UCD and is also a member of the European Association for International Educators and sits on the Access and Inclusion Expert Community Group within the EAIE which is concerned with achieving the equal participation of students and staff with disabilities in all aspects of higher education, especially international mobility.
+She has been a member of the U21 HSG Sustainable Development Goals strategic group for the past 5 years

 Sandra Cardenas, Tecnologico de Monterrey